woflydev/viforest/README.md

 > **I am not affiliated with Viwoods in any way.
 This is an educational project that uses publicly accessible APIs.**

 > [!CAUTION]
-> **Installation of viforest (especially on MacOS) requires you to do some extra steps.**
+> **Installation (especially on MacOS) requires you to do some extra steps.**
 >
-> MacOS: Because I don't have a MacOS developer license, I can't sign the app.
+> **MacOS**: Because I don't have a MacOS developer license, I can't sign the app.
 MacOS will say something along the lines of "this app is broken and cannot be opened" when you try to run it.
 You will need to allow the app to run by going to **System Preferences > Security & Privacy > General**, scrolling down, and clicking **"Open Anyway"** when prompted.
 If you don't see this option, right click the app in your **Applications** folder and select **"Open"**, then check again.
+On newer versions of MacOS, you will also have to allow the app to access your Downloads folder and your local network (to talk to the AIPaper).
+You can do this by going to **System Preferences > Security & Privacy > Privacy** and enabling **"Files and Folders"** and **"Local Network"**.
 >
-> Windows: Likewise, I haven't signed the application for Windows, so your system will likely pop up with a SmartScreen warning.
+> **Windows**: Likewise, I haven't signed the application for Windows, so your system will likely pop up with a SmartScreen warning.
 You can ignore this warning and click **"Run Anyway"**.
+>
+> You can read about the safety of this app in the FAQ section below.

 <p align="center">
     <picture>